 When you are engaged in a transaction as large as the sale of a home, you need to make sure that you have all your bases covered.
-A lot goes into the process of selling a home: You've made agreements with your buyer when it comes to things like closing costs, you've negotiated contracts and inspections and appraisals, and now the sale has gone through.
+A lot goes into the process of selling a Nashville condo or house: You've made agreements with your buyer when it comes to things like closing costs, you've negotiated contracts and inspections and appraisals, and now the sale has gone through.
 However, is there a chance that your profit will be reduced at the end by capital gains taxes?

 Who Pays Capital Gains Taxes?

 The good news is that, in general, only sellers who make very substantial profits will pay capital gains when they are selling a primary residence.
 Wondering how to calculate capital gains tax?
 First, keep in mind that under the Taxpayer Relief Act of 1997, an individual who is single will only pay capital gains on profit after the first $250,000.
 A married couple who files jointly will have the first $500,000 exempt.